negbook/natives/ENTITY/GetEntitySpeedVector.md

 ```

 ```
 Relative can be used for getting speed relative to the frame of the vehicle, to determine for example, if you are going in reverse (-y speed) or not (+y speed).
+false: the forward speed vector of entity.
+true: the backward speed vector of entity.
+The length of the vector (forward/backward) is equal to GET_ENTITY_SPEED.
 ```

 ## Parameters